Testimonials

 Real reasons people begin.

 Some begin for themselves.
-Others begin for a parent, grandparent, or family gift.
-The common thread is wanting memories to be kept with care.
+Others begin for a parent, a partner, a colleague, or a community gathering.
+The common thread is simple: someone decided the memories should be kept.

 I always wanted to write my story, but the idea felt overwhelming.
 The questions helped me focus one memory at a time, and suddenly it felt possible.